justn-dev/justn-dev/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: (xaytrong2002@gmail.com)
 ## Quote of the day:
-<em>&quot;Every traveler has a home of his own, and he learns to appreciate it the more from his wandering.&quot;</em> <br>
+<em>&quot;Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time.&quot;</em> <br>
-— Charles Dickens
+— Jon Kabat-Zinn

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>